MultitrackStudio for iPad manual

 Tip: you can swipe over the instrument box vertically to step through the instruments.

-Keyboard instruments: Acoustic and electric piano's feature a Strength knob which controls how hard the piano is played.
-It adds a value to a note's velocity.
-'2.5' is neutral position.
-The electric piano's Dynamics knob controls the velocity curve, ie. it controls how sensitive the piano is to key pressure.
-Bass and Treble are tone controls, as found on amplifiers or even some electric pianos.
+Keyboard instruments: Acoustic and electric piano's feature a Color knob.
+Higher values causes the sound to be 'harder' and brighter.
+'5' is neutral position.
+The Dynamics knob controls how sensitive the piano is to key velocity differences.
+The electric piano's Bass and Treble are tone controls, as found on amplifiers or even some electric pianos.
 The Percussive Organ is percussive even if another note is playing.
-This is different from the Wheel Organ which follows the traditional style.
-Drawbar Organ / Percussive Organ rotor speed can be controlled using MIDI controller #1 (Modulation).\
+Drawbar Organ follows the traditional style.
+Drawbar Organ / Percussive Organ rotor speed can be controlled using MIDI controller #1 (Modulation).

 String instruments: Bass guitars feature a Strength knob which controls how hard the bass is played.
 It adds a value to a note's velocity.
 '5' is neutral position.
 Violin Section, Violin Section 2, Viola Section, Cello Section and Contrabass Section are specialized versions of String Ensemble 1.
 There are two violin sections in order to lessen phasing problem with unison notes.
 Bowed strings feature a Vibrato knob similar to the winds (see below).